59-11-4, Kadiyala Venkaiah Street Gayatrinagar Vijayawada - 520008

 For abortion and for therapeutic indications-one injection.
 For controlled breeding - Veterinarians and their client dairy and beef producers should select the controlled breeding program (A, B, or C) which is appropriate for the existing circumstances and management practices.

 Following the controlled breeding program for animals those not conceiving, should be rebred.
-This may be done by :
+This may be done by:

 • Turning in clean-up bull(s) 7 to 8 days after the last injection to cover any animal returning to estrus.

 • Many factors affect conception rates.
-Before a controlled breeding program is planned, the producer and his consulting veterinarian should review the operation's breeding history, herd health and nutritional status and agree that a controlled breeding program is practical in the producer's specific situation.
-For a successful controlled breeding program: Cows and heifers must be cycling.
-Cattle should be palpated.Cattle should be in good condition for breeding.
-Animals in poor or medium condition should be fed to ensure a positive nutritional balance for 4-6 weeks before SUDAPROST treatment and for 4 weeks after treatment.
+Before a controlled breeding program is planned, the producer and his consulting veterinarian should review the operation’s breeding history, herd health and nutritional status and agree that a controlled breeding program is practical in the producer’s specific situation.
+For a successful controlled breeding program:

 • Proper program planning and record keeping are essential.